UNSTOP4BLE/PSXFunkin/FORMATS.md

 TIMs should be packed into .arc files, and you can control the dependencies and rules of .tim conversion and packing in [Makefile.tim](/Makefile.tim).

-## XA files
+## VAG files

-In [iso/music/](/iso/music/), you can find .ogg files with .txt files for various groups of .xa files.
+In [iso/music/](/iso/music/), you can find .ogg files with .txt files for various groups of .vag files.
 The txt files are pretty obvious, so I won't go into much more detail here.

-You can control the dependencies and rules of .xa conversion and interleaving in [Makefile.xa](/Makefile.xa).

-You must change the lengths in [/src/audio_def.h](audio_def.h) if you modify the oggs.

 ## CHT files